 Searcys St Pancras Grand

 This award-winning wedding venue in Buckinghamshire has been the setting for several films and TV shows, and it's easy to see why.
-Hedsor House boasts one of the biggest bridal suites in Europe and was once described by Johnny Depp as the 'most amazing place'.
-If you value Johnny's opinion, this is the venue for you!
-You might recognise it from films such as The Boat That Rocked, the Golden Compass and Mortdecai as well as a whole host of TV shows.
+Hedsor House boasts one of the biggest bridal suites in Europe and was once described by Johnny Depp, who filmed Mortdecai there, as "the most amazing place".
+You might recognise it from films such as The Boat That Rocked and The Golden Compass, as well as a whole host of TV shows.

 Image credit: Kyte Photography